LostDaemon/pawnshop/PawnShopClient/Assets/Resources/UI/easiest-unity-tabs-controller/README.md

 4. Create GameObjects with content for each tab
 5. Add TabsController to Canvas
 6. Configure tab list in inspector
+7. Set individual tab colors
+8. Adjust highlight color if needed
-7. Run scene - first tab will be active by default
+9. Run scene - first tab will be active by default

 ## Troubleshooting